billpull/knockout-bootstrap/README.md

 - jQuery ( no minimum version identified yet )
 - bootstrap

-A plugin that adds custom bindings for twitter bootstrap objects such as tooltips and popovers.
+A plugin that adds custom bindings for twitter bootstrap plugins such as tooltips and popovers.

 ## Examples